Ethan12103/VrygrondCommunityMap/Instruction for Dummies (Windows).md

-Instruction to Deploy and Maintain for Dummies (Windows System)
+Instruction to Deploy and Maintain (Windows System)

 1. Install Necessary Software: